jithin-jz/ClashCode/README.md

 # CLASHCODE

-CLASHCODE is a fun, game-like platform where you can learn and practice coding.
+ClashCode is a fun, game-like platform where you can learn and practice coding.
 Instead of just reading text, you solve challenges to unlock new levels and move through a digital world.
 With real-time chat and an AI mentor to help when you're stuck, it’s the perfect place to build your skills and connect with other coders.

 ---